R22 is Phasing Out

-Launching in 2010, the making and importing of R22 was prohibited and by 2020, R22 will essentially no longer be allowed.
+Starting in 2010, the making and importing of R22 was prohibited and by 2020, R22 will pretty much no longer be allowed.

 R22 refrigerant is no longer manufactured in North America.